Learn what’s happening in week 33 of pregnancy and find out how your baby is developing.

 Changes in Your Body at 33 Weeks Pregnant

 Your doctor will continue to monitor your weight and if he notices rapid weight gain, he may test your urine to rule out preeclampsia.
-By the end of this week, you should have packed on between 21 and 35 pounds.
+By the end of this week, you should have packed between 21 and 35 pounds.

 Your baby puts a lot of pressure on the largest nerve in your body, the sciatic nerve and this causes back pain (sciatica).
 Take a warm bath and switch the side you sleep on to alleviate back pain.
 However, if you’re in severe pain, you should immediately call your doctor.